 When I finally listened to the message, they said I would be seeing some Physician's Assistant (P.A.) that I've never heard of or met before.

 So with all of these contributing factors, by the time I got to OB Eve, I was scared shitless.

 I had tears in my eyes.
 I was angry and resentful for having have to submit to this barbaric and traumatizing act.
 I was descending into despair.

-I decided it would probably be a good idea to weigh myself now to get the shock over with so that I wouldn't be seeing the number for the first time in the doctor's office and have a breakdown.
+I decided it would probably be a good idea to weigh myself now to get the shock of it over with so I wouldn't be seeing the number for the first time in the doctor's office and have to suppress a breakdown.

-This promptly led to entering full blown depression.
+Doing this promptly led to entering a full blown depressive bout.